onyxring/orcsCharacter/README.md

 	pc.HP = (await pc.cacheRepeatingAsync("inventory", ["value"])).reduce((i, v) => i + v.value, 0);

- The comparison vanilla code is long, and only a little shorter than the previous `combineAllBagsOfGoldVanilla()` example.
+ The comparable vanilla code is significantly longer and is expressed as a slightly shorter version of the previous `combineAllBagsOfGoldVanilla()` example.

 ### Installation
 Installation is a snap.
 Just paste the content from one of the "complete" files (either "orcsCharacter.complete.js", or the smaller "orcsCharacter.complete.min.js") into the top of your SheetWorker code and you're ready.

 ### A PC by any other name...
-"PC" isn't a very unique name and the change for collision with one of your own variable names is hight.
+"PC" isn't a very unique name in RPGs and the chance for collision with one of your own variable names is high.
 It's not a problem.
+Just copy the content of the `pc` variable before you assign it in your own code:

+ 	var _myPC = pc;

-If you'd rather, you can just rename the `pc` variable to whatever you want in the final line of the included script, like so:
+Or if you'd rather, you can just rename the `pc` variable to whatever you want by changing the final line of the included script, like so:

 	var _myPC = orcsCharacter.create();